Zenika/zenika-career-paths-framework/paths/posture.md

 ### Coach

-The coach, is the personn who have the capacity to use one of the previous posture in order to acheive his objective.
+The _coach_, is the personn who have the capacity to use one of the previous posture in order to acheive his objective.
 He has the control of the posture, and use it on purpose.

 ### Influencer

 As the previous paths, we values the capacities to share he knowledge.
+So, in our path, the capacity to share, promote a knowledge or  a practice, with a deep analasys on how it works and why, may have a significant impact.